metauni/metauni.github.io/posts/instructions/instructions-admin.md

 If you are presenting using slides, then you can join Roblox with any setup that supports spatial voice (e.g. your laptop with headphones).

+* **Question: what about Wacom tablets?** People have successfully used Wacom tablets to write on metaboards, but we have not extensively tested this.

 ### Joining the event

 The organiser should provide you with the URL of the Roblox world for your talk.
 If you are speaking in a recurring seminar, you can find the URL on the webpage for  that seminar (see the [metauni homepage](https://metauni.org)).
 Once you have the URL: